robang74/chatgpt-answered-prompts/the-imprinting-role-in-the-mass-education.md

 Moreover, it is fundamental to notice that "**technological awareness**" is a composition of two terms which are complementary concepts.
 An advanced enough technology can be seen as a kind of magic.
 However, it is about **HOW**.
 Instead, the awareness is about **WHY** and that why cannot be "*to impose our god and values to them*".
 For that aim, violence, weapons, wars, robbery had shown to work nicely, up to now.
 Again "*up to now*", it does not mean "*foreever*" and here we are, why we have to change.

+Afrer all, for those who fear the changement is worth to cite this quote: "**evolution is not a necessery when extinsion is an option**".